 - 1. As with all exposure to radiation and radioactive material, it is important to keep your exposure as low as reasonably achievable (ALARA). - 2.
 Gloves should be worn at all times while checking in radioactive material shipments. - 3.
 A leaking or contaminated primary vial may result in personnel and surface contamination.
 If a shipping container appears damaged or wet, survey the package for contamination immediately and take extra care to prevent contamination from spreading.
-If a leaking package is identified, notify the EHSD immediately and survey for secondary contamination in the package check-in area.
+If a leaking package is identified, notify EHS-RSS immediately and survey for secondary contamination in the package check-in area.
+Also perform survey on the driver and the vehicle and decontaminate if necessary.